-With winter on its way, now is the perfect time to make energy efficient home upgrades that will save you money in the long run and keep you and your family warm during these upcoming cold months.
+With winter on its way, now is the perfect time to make energy-efficient home upgrades that will save you money in the long run and keep you and your family warm during these upcoming cold months.
 As temperatures drop, home energy efficiency upgrades become increasingly important for keeping your home comfortable and your bills manageable.
 Per the Department of Energy, heating costs make up around 29% of your utility bill, so taking steps to improve efficiency is vital.
 Fortunately, there are simple upgrades you can easily make to prepare your home for the winter.
-Here are three DIY energy efficient home upgrades to help you stay warm while keeping energy costs low.
+Here are three DIY energy-efficient home upgrades to help you stay warm while keeping energy costs low.

 Leaky windows are one of the leading causes of energy loss in homes, accounting for about 30% of heating energy loss and allowing up to 76% of sunlight to turn into heat during cooling seasons.
-Our team of energy efficiency experts advise that sealing your windows with caulk is an easy but highly effective method to prevent air leaks, helping you save on energy costs by keeping warm air inside and blocking out cold drafts.
+Our team of energy efficiency experts advises that sealing your windows with caulk is an easy but highly effective method to prevent air leaks, helping you save on energy costs by keeping warm air inside and blocking out cold drafts.
 While window coverings can aid in temperature control, properly caulking your windows offers a much greater impact on reducing your energy bills.
 Experts recommend reapplying caulk every five to ten years, especially if gaps around your windows or doors exceed the width of a nickel.

 To check for air leaks, you can perform a simple candle test.
 Light a candle and trace the window’s outline.
 If the flame pulls in one direction, there's a draft.
 For harder-to-detect leaks, have someone outside use a hairdryer around the window while you watch for any candle flickering inside.